nathan-fiscaletti/galago/README.md

 - **REST Components**

    FlaminGo supports several generic REST components that are not regularly available in the Go HTTP libraries.
-These include [Middleware](./examples/middleware.md), [Routing](./examples/routes.md), [Serialization](./examples/serialization.md) and [Downloads](./examples/downloads.md).
+These include Middleware, Routing, Serialization and Downloads.
+See the [example file](./example/main.go) for more information.

 - **Consumable as a Library**